IlianPihlajamaa/ModeCouplingTheory.jl/docs/src/MCT.md

 kernel_MSD_MCT = MSDModeCouplingKernel(ρ, kBT, m, k_array, Sₖ, sol, taggedsol; dims=d)
 ```

-Beware, this code is inadapted for spatial dimensions higher than $d \gtrapprox 30$.
+Note, this code is not written or tested for spatial dimensions higher than $d \gtrapprox 20$.